Health Care Coverage

 Your Health Care Coverage in Retirement

-Currently SERS offers health care coverage, which includes medical and prescription drug coverage, to qualifying benefit recipients.
+SERS offers health care coverage, which includes medical and prescription drug coverage, to qualifying benefit recipients.
 When you enroll, you may cover your spouse, and children up to age 26.

 To the extent that resources permit, SERS intends to continue offering access to health care coverage.
 However, SERS reserves the right to change or discontinue any plan or program at any time.

 Health care coverage from a school employer is different than coverage available for retirees.
-Employers typically offer more generous health care benefits as part of their overall compensation package.
+Employers typically offer more affordable health care benefits as part of their overall compensation package.
 Once you retire, you may find that your costs are higher.

 Please see the Member Health Care Guide for a comprehensive guide to SERS’ health care program.